stig/phageapp/Documentation/Art Guide - Board and Pieces.md

 	piece-south-square-selected.png
 	piece-south-triangle-selected.png

-If this is not present we'll just show some ugly red background to indicate selected state.
+If this is not present we'll just scale up the piece to indicate selected state.